dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

    >>Text Value,"(0040,A160)",,,OBX:3/component='SR Text'

-Notes :

-1. If the value of this field is P, then CompletionFlag is set to PARTIAL.
+Note 1.
+If the value of this field is P, then CompletionFlag is set to PARTIAL.
 In all other cases it is set to COMPLETE

-2. If the value of this field is P or F, then VerificationFlag is set to VERIFIED.
+Note 2.
+If the value of this field is P or F, then VerificationFlag is set to VERIFIED.
 In all other cases it is set to UNVERIFIED

-3. This sequence is present only if Field 32 (i.e. Principal Result Interpreter) is present in OBR segment.
+Note 3.
+This sequence is present only if Field 32 (i.e. Principal Result Interpreter) is present in OBR segment.

-4. If OBX field[3] component is Study Instance UID, then value is taken from OBX:5; else value is system generated.
+Note 4.
+If OBX field[3] component is Study Instance UID, then value is taken from OBX:5; else value is system generated.

-5. If OBX field[3] component is Series Instance UID, then value is taken from OBX:5; else value is system generated.
+Note 5.
+If OBX field[3] component is Series Instance UID, then value is taken from OBX:5; else value is system generated.

-6. If OBX field[3] component is SR Instance UID, then value is taken from OBX:5; else value is system generated.
+Note 6.
+If OBX field[3] component is SR Instance UID, then value is taken from OBX:5; else value is system generated.

-7. If the Placer and/or Filler order number are not provided by the Referenced Request Sequence, it is assumed that the Report Manager is able to obtain values.
+Note 7.
+If the Placer and/or Filler order number are not provided by the Referenced Request Sequence, it is assumed that the Report Manager is able to obtain values.

-8. If absent "UNKNOWN" is used.
+Note 8.
+If absent "UNKNOWN" is used.